 In May of 1885, the invalid wife of Reverend J.F.
 Schierbaum, came to Plegge's bath house and was completely cured of her chronic pain.
 She was so elated that she convinced her husband and several other ministers in the German Evangelical Church to buy Plegge's bath house business and build a hotel on the site, a grand effort which unfortunately was built of wood because the original brick plans were too expensive.
 Business boomed, and 30 feet were added to the Hotel and a new more luxurious bath house when the hotel was closed during the fall and winter.

-Unfortunately, a man named Meier died from burns suffered when he used a threshing machine engine bought to help heat the water in the bath house exploded.
+Unfortunately, a man named Meier died from burns suffered when he used a threshing machine engine bought to help heat the water in the bath house and it exploded.

 In 1890, The Original Springs Hotel and Bath was bought by the Schreiner brothers, who enjoyed a very booming season in 1891, added more to the building to accommodate more people.
 During the off season on November 8th, an arsonist with a grudge against the former owners set a fire and the whole thing burned to the ground.